swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 ### Functions as output ###

 A function value can also be the output of a function.
-For example, the following function will generate an “adder” function that adds using the input value.
+For example, the following function will generate an "adder" function that adds using the input value.

 {% highlight fsharp %}
 let adderGenerator numberToAdd = (+) numberToAdd